 Wanting to see Rainbow Mountains was my main reason for visiting China for the fourth time.
 Even though I didn't see such bright colours as shown, for example, in a Forbes magazine article, the colours of Danxia Mountains I saw were impressive enough to justify my expectations of the trip.
 The Zhangye National Geopark is located in the Gansu province to the northwest of China.
-The site was named a UNESCO World Heritage Site in 2009 and is the destination for many Chinese and some international tourists.
+It was named a UNESCO World Heritage Site in 2009 and is the destination for many Chinese and some international tourists.
 It is also one of the 'Top 10 Geographical Wonders of the World' selected by National Geographic.
 It has been voted one of the most beautiful landforms in China by Chinese media outlets.
 As a distance is quite long, about 1700 kilometres from Beijing, make sure to also visit other sightseeing places of the area: Zhangye Great Buddha Temple and Binggou Danxia Scenic area.
 Here is how to do it yourself, not knowing Chinese.

 How to get to Danxia scenic areas?